Joy-Giovanni/MB2-URSR/README.md

 In 2008-2009 through an aerial photography mission the government of Rwanda had orthoimages covering the whole country with a spatial resolution of 25 cm and only visual spectral bands (blue, green and red).

-While working on my Bachelor thesis using Arcmap I created 88 5x5 km grids avoiding cities and I digitalized every single house to sum up to 172893 points.
+While working on my Bachelor thesis using Arcmap I created 88 5x5 km grids avoiding cities and I digitalized every single house present in those grids to sum up to 172893 points.

 In this project I am using those points and perform distance calculation vis a vis different population distribution factors such as roads, rivers, schools…